A320 family equipment

-Airbus A320 family equipment list records records review
+Airbus A320 family equipment list and configuration records review

 When this review is needed